Mona Hanna

 Mona Hanna (born 9 December 1976), formerly known as Mona Hanna-Attisha, is a pediatrician, professor, and public health advocate whose research exposed the Flint water crisis.
+In January 2024, she launched the first-in-the-nation community-wide universal prenatal and infant cash prescription program, Rx Kids.
 She is the author of the 2018 book What the Eyes Don't See, which The New York Times named as one of the 100 most notable books of the year.

 Early life

 Childhood and family

 Born Mona Hanna in Sheffield, England, her parents are Iraqi scientists and dissidents who fled during the Baath regime.

 Education

 She grew up in Royal Oak, Michigan and graduated from Kimball High School.
 Hanna received her Bachelor of Science from University of Michigan School for Environment and Sustainability, her Master of Public Health degree in Health Management and Policy from the University of Michigan School of Public Health, and her medical degree from Michigan State University College of Human Medicine.

 Residency

 She completed her residency and chief residency at Wayne State University/Children's Hospital of Michigan.